KiCad/kicad-source-mirror/Documentation/development/testing.md

 as desired (the [advanced config documentation][] for a current list.
 You should never need to set these keys for normal usage - if you do, that's a bug.

+Any features enabled though the advanced configuration system are considered experimental and therefore unsuitable for production use.
+These features are explicitly not supported or considered fully tested.
+Issues are still welcome for defects discovered.

 [CTest]: https://cmake.org/cmake/help/latest/module/CTest.html
 [Boost Unit Test framework]: https://www.boost.org/doc/libs/1_68_0/libs/test/doc/html/index.html